 I also had a fun evening baking afternoon treats there, more recently.

 This time, I was back to learn from Trine Hahnemann, the Danish cooking legend who runs a hugely successful catering business, has appeared as a regular guest chef on Danish cookery programmes and is the author of three books on Nordic and Scandinavian cooking.
+The recipes we learned are all in her latest cookbook, Scandinavian Christmas.

 The Scandinavian Christmas Baking class invited us to get a head start on our Christmas baking the Scandinavian way.